 Access your theme’s folder from the list.
 In this tutorial, I’m using the “twentysixteen” theme.
 If you’re not sure which you’re using, you can always click the “Appearance” option in WordPress to see which you have activated.

 Once you save the changes, WordPress will redirect the attachment URL to the original post.
+Keep in mind that if you change your theme, you will have to repeat this method.

 Clean Up WordPress and Remove Media URLs